10% discount on your first order – Use code: FIRST10

 The colour temperature spectrum ranges from 1,000k to 10,000k.
 Toward the lower end of the spectrum, you’ll find warmer lights.
 As you near the top of the spectrum, you’ll encounter cooler lights.

 Cool and warm lights both have their places in different locations.
-When it comes to domestic interiors, warm lights tend to be preferred.
+When it comes to lights for a living room, warm lights tend to be preferred.
 Warmer illumination is more inviting and welcoming and creates a more hospitable and relaxing atmosphere.

 It is recommended that you choose warm white lights between 3,000k and 3,300k for the best results.
 This ensures enough brightness to make it easy to see and warmth to still be easy on the eyes.

-Modern lamps for living room spaces are as varied and unique as lighting for any other room in the house.
+Living room ceiling lights are as varied and unique as lighting for any other room in the house.
 There is a wide variety of light styles that you can choose from when designing your living room lighting scheme depending on your preferences:

 • CHANDELIERS – If you want to go for elegance and opulence, chandeliers are an excellent choice.
 Glass and crystal create a sophisticated look and an interesting focal point in a room.

-• OTHER HANGING LIGHTS – Pendant lights are among the most popular types of ceiling lights.
+• OTHER HANGING LIGHTS – Living room pendant lights are among the most popular types of ceiling lights.
 Like chandeliers, they can make a statement in the middle of the room.
 They are especially beneficial in rooms with tall ceilings, as they can take up some of that vertical space.

 • RECESSED LIGHTS – Recessed lights sit inside of the ceiling and are therefore flush with it.
 They shine light downwards, creating great ambient lighting.
 Due to their minimalistic look, they are preferred by those who like modern aesthetics.